top of page

 These studies, among others, highlight the significant role that childhood sexual trauma can play in the onset and progression of endometriosis.
 By understanding this crucial connection, healthcare providers can better address the multifaceted needs of women with endometriosis, ultimately improving their overall health and well-being.

-When cortisol – the body's primary stress hormone – remains elevated in response to childhood sexual trauma, it can wreak havoc on the thyroid's normal operations.
 Prolonged exposure to high cortisol levels can cause the thyroid hormones to become bound to proteins, rendering them less bioavailable to the body's cells.
 This thyroid hormone dysregulation then triggers a cascade of downstream effects, including the deregulation of the immune system's B and T cells.
 B cells and T cells are the cornerstone of the immune response.
 When the thyroid hormone imbalance disrupts the normal functioning of these immune cells, it can lead to a state of chronic inflammation and an impaired ability to mount an effective defense against potential threats.
 Studies have shown a clear link between elevatd cortisol, estrogen dominance, endometriosis and gynecological cancers, particularly endometrial cancer and ovarian cancer:

 Endometrial Cancer: Women with endometriosis have a 1.5 to 2.5 times higher risk of developing endometrial cancer compared to women without endometriosis.
 The prolonged exposure to excess estrogen in endometriosis is thought to be a significant contributing factor.